Honorable99/Internship_Projects/README.md

 ✅ Integrated Data Monitoring

  •	Encourage governments and agencies to adopt real-time mental health dashboards for better responsiveness and prevention

+ ### 12. Supply Chain Analysis

+ 🚀 Supply Chain & Sales Analysis

+The aim?
+Uncover actionable insights to boost product delivery, reduce costs, and enhance customer experience in the supply chain.

+⚙ DASHBOARD & ANALYSIS PROCESS

+🛠 Tools Used:

+• Excel – for data wrangling and pivot summary

+• Power Query Editor – to clean and transform product, carrier, and pricing data

+• Power BI – for dashboard development and insight visualization

+🔄 Process Breakdown:

+ 1. Data Cleaning

+ •	Removed duplicates, standardized product names and shipping carriers

+ •	Handled missing transport cost and defect values

+ 2. KPI Formulation

+ •	Computed total revenue and average product pricing

+ •	Defined product defect rate and transport mode cost metrics

+ •	Created dynamic slicers by carrier and product type

+ 3. Dashboard Design

+ •	Revenue and volume performance by product type

+ •	Carrier usage frequency and shipping volume metrics

+ •	Average transport cost by mode

+ •	Defect rate heatmap per product type

+📊 CORE METRICS & KEY INSIGHTS

+🔑 Key Performance Indicators (KPIs):

+• Total Revenue: $4,960

+• Average Product Price: $49.46

+• Total Products Sold: 46,000 units

+🔍 Deep Dive Insights:

+🧴 Top Product Type by Sales & Revenue:

+• Skincare dominated both in units sold and revenue contribution

+🚚 Most Used Shipping Carrier:

+• Carrier B was the top performer — highest in both frequency and volume

+⚠ Product Type with Highest Defect Rate:

+• Hair Care Products — indicating potential production or packaging issues

+💸 Most Expensive Transport Mode:

+• Road Transport recorded the highest logistics cost, more than air, rail, or sea

+🧠 BUSINESS ANALYSIS (McKinsey Framework)

+1. Why Is This Important?

+This project answers the big operational questions:

+• Which products and carriers drive the most sales and revenue?

+• Where are we losing value — through defects or high transport cost?

+• What strategic shifts are needed in carrier selection, inventory planning, or logistics budgeting?

+2. What Went Wrong? / What Was Discovered?

+🚩 Problem Areas Identified:

+ •	Hair care products had the highest average defect rate, affecting customer satisfaction and returns

+ •	Road transport, though widely used, proved to be costly, affecting logistics margins

+ •	Carrier B, while highly utilized, could be over-relied on — risk if it underperforms or faces disruption

+3. What Should Be Done?

+✅ Defect Control on Hair Products

+• Implement quality assurance reviews specifically for hair care SKUs — from packaging to storage

+✅ Cost Review on Road Transport

+• Analyze whether rail or sea can be used more in non-urgent deliveries to cut down logistics cost

+✅ Diversify Carrier Dependence

+• While Carrier B is reliable, it’s essential to build backup logistics partnerships to reduce operational risk

+✅ Double Down on Skincare

+• As the best-performing product category, optimize inventory for skincare lines and run targeted campaigns to scale revenue

+### 13. Women E - Commerce Clothing Analysis

+👗 Women’s Clothing E-Commerce Analysis

+Each dataset tells a different story—and this one was all about what women love to wear.

+In this 6th project of my internship journey, I focused on analyzing customer preferences, product engagement, and age-based shopping behavior in the women’s fashion space.

+⚙ DASHBOARD & ANALYSIS PROCESS

+🛠 Tools Used:

+• Power BI – to design dynamic dashboards for trend visualization

+• Power Query Editor – for cleaning, filtering, and transforming raw customer and rating data

+🔄 Process Breakdown:

+ 1. Data Cleaning & Preparation

+ •	Removed null values in rating and department fields

+ •	Converted age and rating fields into usable numeric formats

+ •	Standardized department and class names for clarity

+ 2. KPI Development

+ •	Built measures for average rating, average age, total rating count

+ •	Segmented rating by department and class name

+ 3. Dashboard Design

+ •	Created bar charts and heat maps to highlight trends in rating, age distribution, and feedback positivity

+ •	Enabled interactive filtering by department and age range

+📊 CORE METRICS & INSIGHTS

+🧮 Key Performance Indicators (KPIs):

+• Total Ratings: 4,194

+• Average Rating: 4.194

+• Total Age Sum: 43,502

+• Average Customer Age: 43.502

+🔍 Deeper Insights:

+👚 Department with Highest Engagement:

+• Tops led the way — over 2,000 customer ratings, showing strong interest and feedback volume

+👵 Age Distribution Insights:

+• Bottoms attracted the highest total age sum, revealing preference from older customer segments

+💃 Most Loved Product by Feedback:

+• Dresses received the highest positive feedback count (650+), reflecting consistent customer satisfaction

+🧠 BUSINESS ANALYSIS (McKinsey Approach)

+1. Why Is This Important?

+This analysis helps e-commerce fashion businesses answer key questions like:

+• Which product categories generate the most customer interest and loyalty?

+• How does customer age affect purchasing preferences?

+• Where should we invest more in product development and marketing?

+2. What Was Discovered?

+📌 Customer Engagement Patterns:

+ •	Tops received the most ratings, showing popularity and repeat interest

+ •	Dresses had the highest satisfaction levels, as seen in positive feedback volume

+ •	Bottoms saw interest from older customers, an untapped market for age-specific styles

+3. What Should Be Done?

+✅ Double Down on Dresses

+• Capitalize on customer satisfaction by promoting and upselling dress collections through targeted campaigns

+✅ Segment Campaigns by Age

+• Since Bottoms appeal to older shoppers, develop age-tailored messaging and fit guides for that segment

+✅ Expand Topwear Range

+• With high engagement, introducing new styles and color variants in Tops can sustain momentum and boost conversion

+✅ Introduce Review Incentives

+• Encourage customer feedback across less-engaged departments to balance data and product insights

+### 14. Investment Preference Analysis

+💼 Investment Preference Analysis

+Another one wrapped up ✅ — this time, I explored where people invest, why they invest, and what drives their decisions.

+⚙ DASHBOARD & ANALYSIS PROCESS

+🔧 Tools Used:

+• Power BI – for clear, interactive data visualizations

+• Power Query Editor – for transforming raw data into clean, structured formats

+🔄 Process Workflow:

+ 1. Data Cleaning & Transformation

+ •	Removed null entries in investment type and reason fields

+ •	Categorized investment vehicles: Equity, Debentures, Mutual Funds, Fixed Deposits

+ •	Segmented age groups: Youth, Young Adults, Established Adults, Seniors

+ 2. Dashboard Development

+ •	Visualized investment distribution via bar/column charts

+ •	Mapped investor age groups to preferred investment types

+ •	Highlighted reasons for investment and return expectations using pie charts & KPI cards

+ 3. Insight Extraction

+ •	Interactively filtered investment behaviors by age group

+ •	Measured volume of investments across categories and their motivating factors

+📊 KEY METRICS & INSIGHTS

+📌 Investment Distribution (by count):

+• Debentures – 230

+• Equity Market – 139

+• Mutual Funds – 102

+👥 Investor Age Group Analysis:

+• Established Adults dominate the investor base

+• Their top choices: Mutual Funds, Fixed Deposits, and Equities

+💡 Primary Motivation to Invest:

+• The leading driver?
+Returns — it wasn’t even close

+💰 Why Mutual Funds?

+• Investors were especially attracted to 20–30% return brackets, explaining their popularity

+🧠 BUSINESS ANALYSIS (Using McKinsey’s Framework)

+1. Why Is This Important?

+Understanding investment behavior by age and decision-making factors can help financial institutions:

+• Build tailored investment products

+• Improve marketing campaigns by segment

+• Align offers with investor priorities like return expectation, risk appetite, and investment goals

+2. What Was Discovered?

+🔍 Demographic Patterns:

+ •	Established Adults are the core investment demographic

+ •	Their preferred vehicles include Mutual Funds and Fixed Deposits

+💹 Investment Type Preferences:

+ •	Debentures saw the highest total count — possibly due to perceived security and fixed returns

+ •	Mutual Funds gained traction where expected returns hit 20–30%

+🎯 Investor Motivation:

+ •	Across all investment types, high returns were the primary driver—showing a risk-reward mindset among most groups

+3. What Should Be Done?

+✅ Target Established Adults Strategically

+• Offer more return-focused marketing for Mutual Funds

+• Introduce hybrid investment plans combining security + moderate return potential

+✅ Position Debentures for Conservative Segments

+• Highlight stability and long-term performance for older or risk-averse investors

+✅ Educate on Risk & Returns

+• Since high returns are a key motivator, provide transparent breakdowns of risk-reward tradeoffs to build long-term investor trust

+✅ Create Personalized Investor Journeys

+• Use demographic segmentation to customize onboarding, newsletters, and investment advice tools